futurulus/productivity/README.md

     ./productivity-indicator & disown

-Set it up to run on startup (you can also do this manually via the Startup Applications preferences window---point the path to the ``productivity-indicator`` script):
+Set it up to run on startup (you can also do this manually via the Startup Applications preferences window&mdash;point the path to the ``productivity-indicator`` script):

     ./autostart